naacl-org/naacl-2022-website/webagenda/README.md

 ## Generating the Schedule for the Website

 This directory contains the data files and code used to generate the schedule (`_pages/output/schedule.md`) for the NAACL official website.
+This code is ported from the NAACL 2019 schedule generation code written by Nitin Madnani.

 ### Requirements